terraform-linters/tflint/docs/aws_route_not_specified_target.md

 # AWS Route Not Specified Target
-Report this issue if route target is not specified.
+Report this issue if routing target is not specified.
 This issue type is ERROR.

 ## Example
 ```